DubovinaDj/NFT-Generator-Project/README.md

 # NFTs
-In this repository I created NFT generator and smart contracts
+In this repository, I created an NFT generator and smart contracts

 Useful links:
 - https://ipfs.io/#install